leafsphp/docs/src/modules/session/flash.md

 - key: The key to save flash array in session.
 Default: `leaf.flash`,
 - default: The key for default flash messages.
 Default: `message`,
 - saved: The key for saved flash messages.
-Default: `leaf.flash.saved`,
+Default: `leaf.flashSaved`,

 <div class="functional-mode">